- 4.7–5.5 in

 Irruptive migrant.
 Common Redpolls move south irregularly in winter following patterns in food supply.
 Along with Pine Siskins they are among the best known finches to do this.
 On a roughly 2-year cycle, redpolls come far south in winter and occasionally reach the central or southern United States.
 The movements generally correspond to the availability of seeds.

 Common Redpolls eat seeds of a size to match their small bills.
 They’re particularly likely to come to thistle or nyjer feeders, though they may also take black oil sunflower or scavenge opened seeds left behind by larger-billed birds.
+Find out more about what this bird likes to eat and what feeder is best by using the Project FeederWatch Common Feeder Birds bird list.

 Find This Bird